wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_file_check_interval

-Defines an interval between checking new data in proton.db and [LOM](../glossary-en.md#lom).
+Defines an interval between checking new data in proton.db and [custom ruleset](../user-guides/rules/intro.md).
 The unit of measure is specified in the suffix as follows:
 * no suffix for minutes,
 * `s` for seconds,
 * `ms` for milliseconds.